Judicial Outreach Mentoring Scheme

 • Lawyers who attended a (non-fee paying) state school

-Applicants must be seeking an appointment in the next two years (or at the next available opportunity).
+Applicants must have a minimum of 5 years post qualification experience and be seeking an appointment in the next two years (or at the next available opportunity).

 What can I get out of the scheme?